Emjad1257/Emjad1257/README.md

-# Hello, I'm Azzdine Emjad
+# Hello, I'm Azddine Emjad
  Final-year Computer Engineering student at EHEI Oujda, passionate about software development and DevOps.

  Technologies I use: